OsmosysSoftware/dotnet-foundation/docs/api-documentation.md

 Allows the new user to register into the portal and receive the auth token from the API.
 Requires the user details (firstname,lastname,email) and password values.

-**User Registration Flow**
+#### User Registration Flow

 Here is a step-by-step breakdown of the user registration flow:

-1. **Client-Side Request:**
+1. **Client-Side Request**

-   - The client sends a registration request to the server.
+   The client sends a registration request to the server.

-2. **AuthenticationController Handling:**
+2. **AuthenticationController Handling**

-   - The `AuthenticationController` captures the registration request through the `POST /register` endpoint.
+   The `AuthenticationController` captures the registration request through the `POST /register` endpoint.

-3. **Service Delegation:**
+3. **Service Delegation**

-   - The `AuthenticationController` delegates the registration process to the `AuthenticationService`.
+   The `AuthenticationController` delegates the registration process to the `AuthenticationService`.

-4. **AuthenticationService Processing:**
+4. **AuthenticationService Processing**

-   - The `AuthenticationService` is responsible for processing the registration request.
-   - It interacts with the `UserRepository` to handle user-related database operations.
+   - The `AuthenticationService` is responsible for processing the registration request.It interacts with the `UserRepository` to handle user-related database operations.

-5. **UserRepository Database Interaction:**
+5. **UserRepository Database Interaction**

-   - The `UserRepository` interacts with the database (Entity Framework) to:
+   The `UserRepository` interacts with the database to:

    - Create a new `IdentityApplicationUser` (an identity entity).
    - Use `CreateAsync` method of `UserManager` Component to create a new identity user
    - Add user details to the `ApplicationUser` entity.
    - Associate user roles.
    - Commit the changes to the database within a transaction.

-6. **JWT Token Generation:**
+6. **JWT Token Generation**

-   - Upon successful registration, the `AuthenticationService` generates a JWT token using user information.
+   Upon successful registration, the `AuthenticationService` generates a JWT token using user information.

-7. **Response to Client:**
+7. **Response to Client**

-   - The `AuthenticationController` responds to the client with the generated JWT token.
+   The `AuthenticationController` responds to the client with the generated JWT token.

-8. **ASP.NET Identity Components Involved:**

-   - `IdentityApplicationUser`: Represents the user entity in the Identity system.
-   - `SignInManager<IdentityApplicationUser>`: Manages sign-in functionality.
-   - `UserManager<IdentityApplicationUser>`: Manages user-related operations.
-   - `RoleManager<IdentityRole>`: Manages roles in the Identity system.
-   - `JwtSecurityToken`: Represents a JWT token.
-   - `SqlDatabaseContext`: Represents the database context for Entity Framework.

 The overall flow ensures a secure and structured user registration process using key components provided by ASP.NET, including Identity for user management and Entity Framework for database interactions.
 The separation of concerns among the controller, service, and repository ensures maintainability and scalability of the authentication process.

-**Database Table**
+#### Database Table Involved

 Asp.Net User Table
 ![Asp.Net User Table](./images/db_table_aspnetusers.png)